act-rules/act-rules.github.io/_rules/html-has-title-2779a5.md

 ---
 id: 2779a5
-name: HTML Page has a title
+name: HTML pages have a title
 rule_type: atomic
 description: |
-  This rule checks that the HTML page has a title.
+  This rule checks that all HTML pages have a title.
 accessibility_requirements:
   wcag20:2.4.2: # Page Titled (A)
     forConformance: true